tuxphone/CubeCellRepeater/README.md

 Notes:

 Intended for use with the platform.io IDE.
 The platformio.ini for this project should contain "monitor_speed=115200" to use the built-in serial monitor.

-Will work with Arduino IDE - just rename main.cpp to a valid Arduino sketch name (e.g. "CubeCellRepeater.ino") and put all files to a directory with the same name ("CubeCellRepeater"), then import project.
+((( Should work with Arduino IDE - rename main.cpp to a valid Arduino sketch name (e.g. "CubeCellRepeater.ino") and put all files to a directory with the same name ("CubeCellRepeater"), then import project. )))

 Will repeat packets ONCE.
 To prevent flooding a short list of received packet IDs is checked against the ID of the current packet.
 Keep in mind that re-sending packets will cause the initial sender to assume that the packet is "received" or at least in the mesh.